pykale/pykale/examples/protonet/README.md

 ### 1. Description

-This example is an implementation of [Prototypical Networks for Few-shot Learning](https://github.com/jakesnell/prototypical-networks) in pytorch-lightning.
-It is now integrated into Pykale pipelines.
-This example is a demo telling how to use ProtoNet pipeline in Pykale.
+This example is an implementation of [Prototypical Networks for Few-shot Learning](https://github.com/jakesnell/prototypical-networks) in PyTorch-Lightning.
+It is now integrated into PyKale pipelines.
+This example is a demo telling how to use ProtoNet pipeline in PyKale.

 ## 2. Usage